 Step 2: Become State Certified or Licensed

 Full certification or licensure must be obtained in order to be considered a highly qualified teacher.
-In addition to a bachelor's degree, education coursework and a teaching experience, most states also require teachers to pass a skills test of general knowledge.
+In addition to a bachelor's degree, education coursework, and a teaching experience, most states also require teachers to pass a skills test of general knowledge.
 Some states add additional requirements, such as satisfying technology training and earning a minimum grade point average.
 All states provide an alternative path to licensure or certification for those who did not earn college credit in education.

-Step 3: Demonstrate Knowledge in Subjects Taught
+Step 3: Demonstrate Knowledge in Subjects Area

 When aspiring teachers find employment, they will have to demonstrate that they are highly qualified in their field.
 Educators must show that they have proficient knowledge in the subjects they teach by meeting state standards.
 The requirements vary by state, but teachers must generally pass a subject-matter test or have earned a major in the subject in which they are teaching.